Xandromus/liri-node-app/README.md

 4. do-what-it-says

-    - This command reads data from a text file (random.txt), which contains one of the three previous command lines as well as a search term (if the command can take one).
+    - This command reads data from a text file (random.txt), which contains one of the three previous command lines as well as a search term if the command can take one.
 It uses this information to then run the command.
 The data in the text file can be adjusted to run any of the commands as long as it includes a comma separator and no whitespace when a search term is provided:

         `command,"(search term)"`

 Finally, each user command is logged to a text file (log.txt) with a timestamp formatted by the moment-js library.